LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 That means the `Car` enum has the value `0` and the `Bike` enum assigned the value `3` that means the `Bike` enum now has the value `3` and the next enums are incremented by 1 means `Truck` and `Taxi` enum have the value `4` and `5` respectively.

 By default, the type for enum elements is **int**.
-We can set different type by adding a colon like the example below.
+We can set different type by adding a colon like an example below.
 ```c#
 public enum Vehicle: byte
 {